 However, the concept of soda bread isn't exclusively Irish as Native Americans, long before the Irish adopted the method, utilized the ash produced from burning wood, known as pearl ash, as a natural leavening agent for their bread.

 The Great Irish Famine of 1845-1852 was a tragic period in Ireland's history.
-During this time, soda bread grew in importance as a staple, primarily due to its simple and inexpensive ingredients: flour, bicarbonate of soda, buttermilk, and salt.
+During this time, soda bread was a staple, mainly due to it only requiring a few inexpensive ingredients: flour, bicarbonate of soda, buttermilk, and salt.
+Today, Irish soda bread is now very popular worldwide and it is especially loved during St. Patrick's Day celebrations on the 17th of March.

-One distinctive feature of soda bread is the deep cross etched into its rustic looking surface.
-This cross is more than just a mark; it symbolizes the blessing of the bread.
-Steeped in Irish lore, this tradition is believed to have been followed for generations.
-Moreover, small scores made on each of the bread's quarters are said to allow evil spirits, the devil, or even mischievous fairies to escape from the dough, ensuring a blessed and benevolent bake!
+One common feature of soda bread is the deep cross sliced into onto the surface of the bread before baking.
+This cross is more than just a mark or decoration as it symbolises the blessing of the bread.
+Also, according to Irish lore, the cross is said to allow evil spirits, the devil, or even mischievous fairies to escape from the dough before baking, ensuring a blessed baked bread!

 For more information about Irish soda bread visit the website The Society for The Preservation of Soda Bread.